hfarruda/doces/README.md

     directed)
 ```

-The constructor takes as arguments features of the network connecting agents.
+The constructor takes the features of the network connecting agents as arguments.
 They are:
 - `vertex_count` - number of nodes/agents in the network;
 - `edges` - a python list of 2-tuples of nodes denoting the network edges ((source, target) in the case it is directed);
 - `directed` - a boolean indicating whether the network is directed or not;